 For example, for the First Name field, you would have the getFirstName and setFirstName methods.

-See Section 10.7.2, "Persistent Fields in the Local Interface" for details.
+See Also: "Persistent Fields in the Local Interface" on page 10-11

-• Create abstract methods for the accessor methods in the bean implementation class (EmployeeBean.java and BenefitBean.java).

-The container takes the abstract methods and implements the code to perform the get or set operation.
-The container connects to the database to get or set the values.

-Map the fields to table columns in the orion-ejb-jar.xml file.
+- Create abstract methods for the accessor methods in the bean implementation class (EmployeeBean.java and BenefitBean.java). - The container takes the abstract methods and implements the code to perform the get or set operation.
+The container connects to the database to get or set the values. - Map the fields to table columns in the orion-ejb-jar.xml file.
 This is required because the field names do not match the names of the table columns in the database.

-See Section 10.7.3, "Persistent Fields in the orion-ejb-jar.xml File" for details.
+See Also: "Persistent Fields in the orion-ejb-jar.xml File" on page 10-11